LittleMan360/Group6-Ent-app-dev/README.md

 The system will be based on this structured architecture

-User Interface created by using Spring Boot framework and Thymeleaf template engine, for developing a clean and responsive design
+User Interface Layer - The project is created by InTelliJ IDEA with Thymeleaf template engine, for developing a clean and responsive design

-Business Logic Layer involving Java Service Classes for dealing with validation, managing calculations, organizing workflows
+Business Logic Layer - Involving Java Service Classes for dealing with validation, managing calculations, organizing workflows

-Persistance Layer involving Java Persistance API using an Object-Relational Mapping called Hibernate to connect MySQL database
+Persistance Layer- Involving Java Persistance API using an Object-Relational Mapping called Hibernate to connect MySQL database

 Integration Layer that includes REST endpoints and JSON endpoints for permiting compatibility with other systems